 “In addition to strengthening the abdominal muscles, it will help regulate breathing if one becomes short of breath, particularly during an activity.
 This type of breathing will also help one to get through an activity where one experiences shortness of breath,” Michaels said.

 Beuther believes that the most important thing for keeping lungs healthy is to stay active.

 “More exercise can lead to better breathing,” he said.
-“The lungs, like a lot of our body, is a ‘use it or lose it’ situation.
+“The lungs, like a lot of our body, are a ‘use it or lose it’ situation.
 When you go and exercise—a run, a brisk walk, or climbing stairs—you’re taking deeper and more frequent breaths.
-Those deeper breaths stretch the lungs and that stretch is healthy for the lung.”
+Those deeper breaths stretch the lungs and that stretch is healthy for the lungs.”